MicrosoftDocs/win32/desktop-src/SecCrypto/xml-digital-signature-overview.md

 ---
-Description: 'XML is an industry standard for describing structured data.
-An XML Digital Signature is an XML representation of a digital signature that provides the ability to verify the origin and integrity of XML document and externally referenced data.' ms.assetid: '02ca8d9b-be08-4b15-895f-9c8c4b0ed536'
+Description: XML is an industry standard for describing structured data.
+An XML Digital Signature is an XML representation of a digital signature that provides the ability to verify the origin and integrity of XML document and externally referenced data. ms.assetid: 02ca8d9b-be08-4b15-895f-9c8c4b0ed536
-title: XML Digital Signature Overview
+title: XML Digital Signature Overview ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # XML Digital Signature Overview